Get a weekly dose of actionable career advice, insights, and resources to keep the business of YOU on track.

 Answering the 'Tell Me About Yourself' question in an interview can be difficult for many people.
 This question is often the first to be asked, and can set the tone for the entire interview.
 Being unprepared for this question can leave a negative impression on potential employers and significantly reduce your chances of making a good impression or getting the job.

 In this article, we will discuss tips and strategies to help you answer the 'Tell Me About Yourself' question effectively so that you can come across as a confident, knowledgeable, and engaged job candidate in your next job interview.

-Such an innocent sounding question…No!
-It is a trap, and one that most people fall into.
+Such an innocent-sounding question…No!
+It is a trap and one that most people fall into.
 This common opener in interviews is not an invitation to recite your resume.
-Nor, spend 2 minutes talking about your favorite hobby.
+Nor, spend two minutes talking about your favourite hobby.
 This is an opportunity – a predictable opportunity, to craft an engaging, intriguing executive summary of who you are and why you are there in the interview.
 There is no hard and fast rule as to how long it should be, but let’s say up to a minute.

 Make it relevant to the job you are being interviewed for – the stronger the connection you can make about your background, knowledge and interests to the job you are interviewing for, the more compelling you will be as a candidate.

 When preparing for an interview, it is important to research the company and the role you are applying for.
 This will help you to understand the company's mission and values, as well as the skills and qualifications that are required for the role.
 Additionally, it is important to practice your answers to common interview questions.
 This will help you to be prepared and confident when answering the interviewer's questions.

 It is also important to be honest and authentic when answering the interviewer's questions.
 Employers are looking for candidates who are genuine and passionate about the role.
 Be sure to highlight your strengths and experiences that make you a great fit for the role.
 Additionally, be sure to ask questions about the role and the company to demonstrate your interest and enthusiasm.